info@soley.world @SOLEY.WORLD

-CHANDRIKA METIVIER, Dear Lucien, 2024, Digital Collage
+CHANDRIKA METIVIER, Dear Lucien, 2024, Digital collage

 Dear Lucien is a deeply personal reflection of my experience with loss, memory, and the disconnect I’ve felt from my Haitian heritage.
 After my father passed away when I was six, I was left to navigate my identity without the direct connection to the land and culture he represented.
 In this piece, I’ve gathered fragments of my past—scans of old photographs, handwritten cards, journal entries, negative film strips, plane tickets, pages from photo albums, and a memorial flyer—each piece serving as a trace of what I lost and what I continue to long for.